Sunrise vs paradise mt. rainier-2

 Overall, if you’re into more strenuous hiking trails at a higher elevation, I’d opt for a visit to Sunrise.
 If you’re more interested in easy to moderate hiking with an emphasis on waterfalls and wildlife viewing, I’d recommend Paradise.

 Have you visited either Sunrise or Paradise in Mt.
 Rainier National Park?
-Let me know which one you preferred by leaving a comment below or sending me an email at sydney@sydneybrowntravels.com.
+Let me know which one you preferred by sending me an email at sydney@sydneybrowntravels.com.

 If you’re planning to visit Olympic National Park, you can find my 2-Day Olympic National Park Itinerary here to help organize your trip!